MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

 While this feature is quite powerful on its own, there may be cases where users need to generate completions based on your company's custom data.
 For example, you might have a collection of product manuals that may be challenging for users to navigate when they're assisting customers with installation issues.
 Alternatively, you might maintain a comprehensive set of Frequently Asked Questions (FAQs) related to healthcare benefits that can prove challenging for users to read through and get the answers they need.
 In these cases and many others, Azure OpenAI Service enables you to leverage your own data to generate completions, ensuring a more tailored and contextually accurate response to user questions.

+Here's a quick overview of how the "bring your own data" feature works from the [Azure OpenAI documentation](/azure/cognitive-services/openai/concepts/use-your-data#what-is-azure-openai-on-your-data).

+    > [!NOTE]
+    > One of the key features of Azure OpenAI on your data is its ability to retrieve and utilize data in a way that enhances the model's output.
+Azure OpenAI on your data, together with Azure Cognitive Search, determines what data to retrieve from the designated data source based on the user input and provided conversation history.
+This data is then augmented and resubmitted as a prompt to the OpenAI model, with retrieved information being appended to the original prompt.
+Although retrieved data is being appended to the prompt, the resulting input is still processed by the model like any other prompt.
+Once the data has been retrieved and the prompt has been submitted to the model, the model uses this information to provide a completion.

 In this exercise, you will:

 - Create a custom data source using Azure AI Studio.